janchua19/word-frequency-refactor-practice-2021-7-29-5-16-49-983/src/Readme.md

 [WordFrequencyGame][Jan] refactor: change for loop 'String word : new HashSet<>(words)' to 'stream()'
-[WordFrequencyGame][Jan] refactor: move code for sorting to getExoectedResult method and remove some excess code [WordFrequencyGame][Jan] refactor: create new method 'sortWordInfos
+[WordFrequencyGame][Jan] refactor: move code for sorting to getExoectedResult method and remove some excess code [WordFrequencyGame][Jan] refactor: create new method 'sortWordInfos [WordFrequencyGame][Jan] refactor: rename WordInfo parameters 's' to 'word' and 'i' to 'wordCount'